 The default action for a traffic filtering flow specification is to accept IP traffic that matches that particular rule.

-This document defines the following extended communities values shown in table X in the form 0x8xnn where nn indicates the sub-type.
+This document defines the following extended communities values shown in Table 2 in the form 0x8xnn where nn indicates the sub-type.
+Encodings for these extended communities are described below.

-Table 5 - Traffic Action Extended Communities
+Table 2: Traffic Action Extended Communities